error311/FileRise/README.md

 - **Folder Management:**
   - Supports organizing files into folders and subfolders.
 Users can create new folders, rename existing folders, or delete folders.
 A dynamic folder tree in the UI allows navigation through directories and updates in real-time to reflect changes after any create, rename, or delete action.
 - **Sorting & Pagination:**
   - The file list can be sorted by name, last modified date, upload date, size, or uploader.
-Dates are reliably sortable thanks to a custom date parser.
 For easier browsing, the interface supports pagination with selectable page sizes (10, 20, 50, or 100 items per page) and navigation controls (“Prev”, “Next”, specific page numbers).
 - **User Authentication & Management:**
   - Secure, session-based authentication protects the editor.
 An admin user can add or remove users through the interface.
 Passwords are hashed using PHP’s password_hash() for security, and session checks prevent unauthorized access to backend endpoints.
 - **Responsive, Dynamic UI:**